Skip to content

 Griselda Rosas - Artists - Luis De Jesus Los Angeles

-She received her Bachelor of Fine Arts in painting and printmaking in 2006 at San Diego State University, San Diego, CA, as well as her Master of Fine Arts in sculpture in 2013.
-After completing graduate school, she joined a teaching association at San Diego State University, and has taught; drawing, painting, and embroidery as an adjunct professor from 2013 to 2022.
-Solo exhibitions include Yo te cuido at the Museum of Contemporary Art San Diego (2023); Forged Dialect, Quint Gallery, La Jolla, CA (2022); and Regata Abscisa, Oceanside Museum of Art, San Diego, CA (2020).
-Notable group exhibitions include, Stories from My Childhood, Northern Illinois University Art Museum, DeKalb, IL (2022); Cannon Gallery Ninth Invitational Exhibition, Carlsbad, CA (2022); First International Festival of Manuports, Kohta, Helsinki, Finland (2021); and San Diego Art Prize Exhibit, Bread & Salt, San Diego, CA (2020); among others.
+Rosas received her Bachelor of Fine Arts in painting and printmaking in 2006 at San Diego State University, San Diego, CA, as well as her Master of Fine Arts in sculpture in 2013.
+After completing graduate school, she joined a teaching association at San Diego State University and has taught; drawing, painting, and embroidery as an adjunct professor from 2013 to 2022.
+Solo exhibitions include Donde Pasó Antes (Where it happened before), Luis De Jesus Los Angeles (2024), Yo te cuido at the Museum of Contemporary Art San Diego and UC Berkeley Art Museum & Pacific Film Archive (BAMPFA) (2023); Forged Dialect, Quint Gallery, La Jolla, CA (2022); and Regata Abscisa, Oceanside Museum of Art, San Diego, CA (2020).
+Notable group exhibitions include The California Biennial, Orange County Museum of Art, Costa Mesa, CA (2025); Stories from My Childhood, Northern Illinois University Art Museum, DeKalb, IL (2022); Cannon Gallery Ninth Invitational exhibition, Carlsbad, CA (2022); First International Festival of Manuports, Kohta, Helsinki, Finland (2021); and San Diego Art Prize Exhibit, Bread & Salt, San Diego, CA (2020); among others.

 Back To Top